 |Apex K2||M2a metal-on-metal hip devices|

 *FDA recalled models

-This list is only a sample of the MoM hip implants that are or were in use when these problems came to light.
+This is only a sample of the MoM hip implants that are or were in use when these issues came to light.
 If you have a different brand of MoM implant, you might still be eligible for compensation if you suffered serious complications and damages.

 What complications might arise from hip implants?

-Many patients who receive artificial hip replacement implants later require revision surgery.
-These surgical revisions either repair damage to the joint area or remove the artificial joint entirely and replace it with a new model.
+Many patients who receive artificial hip replacement implants require revision surgery.
+These surgical revisions either fix damage to the joint area or remove the artificial joint completely and replace it with a different model.

-The revision surgeries are often in response to diagnoses by orthopedic specialists of adverse local tissue reactions or adverse reactions to medical debris from the hip implants.
-The symptoms of these conditions may include:
+The revision surgeries are usually in response to diagnoses by orthopedic specialists of adverse local tissue reactions or adverse reactions to medical debris from the hip implants.
+The symptoms of these conditions include:

 - Loosening of implant

 - Localized pain, especially in the groin, hip, or leg

 - Swelling at or near the hip joint